Oriental Fruit Fly

 The Oriental Fruit Fly (Bactrocera dorsalis) is a destructive agricultural pest in many parts of the world.
 It is a tropical species that is widespread through much of the mainland of Southern Asia, neighboring islands, and in Africa.
 Oriental fruit fly was first found in Hawaii in the mid-1940s.
 It was found on the U.S. mainland in Florida in 2002 and 2015.
 It is known to attack more than 400 fruits and vegetables, including apricots, cherries, citrus, figs, peaches, pears, plums and tomatoes.

-The Oriental fruit fly is currently found in California, Hawaii, and Florida.
+The Oriental fruit fly is currently under eradication in California and Florida and is known to occur in Hawaii.

 Oriental fruit flies attack more than 400 types of fruits and vegetables.
 The host list includes: